lnx1288/homelab-work/README.md

   * All nodes have their NICs connected
   * BIOS on all nodes:
-    * Boot order: PXE first
+    * Boot order: PXE first, disk second
     * Secure Boot: OFF
     * UEFI: Enabled